 As your Otterhound demonstrates consistent success with toilet training, you can gradually increase their freedom in the house.
 However, continue to supervise them until you are confident in their reliability.

-If you encounter significant difficulties with toilet training or your Otterhound seems to be having accidents despite your best efforts, consider seeking guidance from a professional dog trainer or behaviorist.
-They can provide specialized advice and techniques tailored to your dog's needs.
+If you encounter significant difficulties with toilet training or your Otterhound seems to be having accidents despite your best efforts, consider seeking guidance from a professional dog trainer or behaviourist.
+They can provide specialised advice and techniques tailored to your dog's needs.

 Remember that every dog is unique, and some may take longer to toilet train than others.
 Be patient, stay consistent, and provide plenty of positive reinforcement to help your Otterhound become a well-mannered and house-trained companion.